Code of Business Conduct and Ethics

 Employees owe a duty to the Company to advance CompX’s legitimate interests when the opportunity to do so arises.
 Employees are prohibited from (a) taking for themselves personally opportunities that properly belong to CompX or are discovered through the use of corporate property, information or position; (b) using corporate property, information or position for improper personal gain; and (c) competing with the interests of CompX.

 Employees must maintain the confidentiality of confidential information entrusted or made accessible to them by the Company or its customers, except when disclosure is authorized by an officer of the Company or required by laws and regulations.
 Confidential information includes all non-public information that might be of use to competitors, or harmful to the Company or its customers, if disclosed.
-It also includes information that customers and suppliers have entrusted to us in confidence.
+It also includes information that customers, suppliers and employees have entrusted to us in confidence, including personal identifiable information.
 This obligation not to disclose confidential information continues even after employment ends.

 Protection and Proper Use of Company Assets.

 All employees must protect the Company’s assets and ensure their efficient use.
-Theft, carelessness and waste have a direct impact on the Company’s profitability.
+Company assets include but are not limited to its property, plant and equipment, inventories, amounts on deposit and other investments held by financial institutions, books and records (including evidence of amounts owed to the Company by third parties), intellectual property and electronic and other types of data.
+Theft, misappropriation, embezzlement, carelessness and waste have a direct impact on the Company’s profitability.
 All Company assets may be used only for legitimate business purposes.

 Competition and Fair Dealing.